How to Prepare a Competitive Application

 • Applicants who indicate retaking the exam as posted on the AMCAS will be reviewed once the new score is received, regardless of any prior scored exam.

-• If multiple scores are presented, the most recent will be used.
+• If multiple scores are presented, the most highest score will be used.